JamesRamm/tucluster/docs/setting_up.rst

     will manage the storage, upload and download of files.
 Manually adding/removing files could cause exceptions in TuClusters' execution.

-:TUFLOW_EXES:
-    This is a key: value list of all the Tuflow executables available on *each* worker node.
-    The key is the human-readable identifier or name of the tuflow version and the value is the full path (or just name of the executable on linux) to the executable.
+:TUFLOW_PATH:
+    Path to the Tuflow executable to use on each worker node.
+This implies that it should be the same on each node.
+If Tuflow is available globally on the system PATH, just enter the executable name

+:ANUGA_ENV:
+    Name of the conda environment in which ANUGA is installed.

 Running TuCluster
 -----------------